Adnan-2k03/nexus_final/QA_PREPARATION_GAMING.md

 ---

 ## Category 4: Gaming Features (Member 3 Primary)

+### Q: "How do notifications work exactly?"
+**Member 3 Answer:**
+> "Great question - notifications are a critical part of our 'create once, receive applications' system.
+>
+> **How It Works:**
+>
+> **1. You Create a Match Request:**
+> - 'LFG Valorant Comp, Platinum, 8pm-12pm daily for rank pushing'
+> - This request stays active in our database
+> - Visible to all gamers who filter for Valorant + Platinum + your time
+>
+> **2. Someone Applies to Your Request:**
+> - They see your request in discovery or match feed
+> - Click 'Apply' or 'Join Request'
+> - System creates an application record
+>
+> **3. You Get Instant Notification:**
+> - **PWA Push Notification** on your phone (even if app is closed)
+> - Notification shows: '[Gamertag] wants to join your Valorant rank push session'
+> - Click notification → Opens to their full profile
+>
+> **4. You Review at Your Pace:**
+> - See their rank, stats, playstyle, achievements, clips
+> - Send message to coordinate details
+> - Accept them to your roster or keep reviewing other applicants
+>
+> **Technical Implementation:**
+> - Web Push API for browser/PWA notifications (works on Android, desktop)
+> - WebSocket real-time updates when you're actively in the app
+> - Notification history stored so you don't miss anyone
+> - Works even when you're offline - sync when you reconnect
+>
+> **The Anti-Fatigue Benefit:**
+> Instead of refreshing Discord channels every 10 minutes hoping someone posted, you post ONCE and get pinged when qualified gamers apply.
+You can be in class, at work, or sleeping - you won't miss opportunities.
+>
+> This is the core of solving the 'too tired to post recruitment every day' problem."

+---

 ### Q: "How does matchmaking filtering actually work?"
 **Member 3 Answer:**